Biscuits are one of the simplest quick breads you can make. A plain biscuit is nothing but flour, butter, milk, baking powder, and salt.

 Now, maybe you don't mind this, and if that's the case, you don't have a problem.
 But if you really want the lightest, flakiest biscuit possible, the best way to form the biscuits is by hand.
 Just gently shape them into little balls and transfer them to a baking sheet.
 They'll bake up into the tenderest, flakiest biscuits you ever had.
 And it's faster, too.
 No rolling, cutting, rerolling, and so on.
 You just roll the dough into balls until there's no more dough left, and then you bake them.
 That's all there is to it.

-On the other hand, biscuits made with butter or lard won't keep as long as ones made with shortening — but this shouldn't really be an issue as the biscuits you make using this technique will be so delicious, they're going to get eaten really quickly.
-In any event, my first choice is butter.
+On the other hand, biscuits made with butter or lard won't keep as long as ones made with shortening—but this shouldn't really be an issue as the biscuits you make using this technique will be so delicious, they're going to get eaten really quickly.
+In any event, our first choice is butter.

 To ensure maximum flakiness, you want to make sure you use cold butter.
 In fact, it's not a bad idea to chill everything—the flour, the butter, the milk, even the bowl you mix it all up in.
 Colder butter will produce globules of fat that stay separate from the flour, which is what makes a biscuit flaky.
 The bigger the globules, the flakier the biscuit.